kjleitz/cadu/README.md

 #### Setting up a dummy database

 **IMPORTANT: Only follow this subsection (_"Setting up a dummy database"_) if you want to create dummy data so you can test the application.
-If you do this with a production database you may lose/alter existing data, and/or cause bugs.**
+If you do this with a production database you may lose/alter existing data, and/or cause bugs.
+To reset your database to a clean slate, start again from the beginning of [_"Setting up the database"_](#db_setup) and skip this subsection.**

 Add the following to your `config/roles.yml` file: